gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 ## To run the model deployment (advanced)

- - Create notebook in a similar manner to the *To run the Notebook* section above, using a C5 machine
+ - Create notebook in a similar manner to the *To run the Notebook* section above, using a C5 or C7 machine
  - Open Jupyter notebook interface
  - Open terminal
  - Enter command `bash`